Explore-Share logo and link to home

 Description

-Ojos del Salado (6898m) is the highest active volcano in the world, located along the Chilean-Argentine border, close to the Atacama Desert.
-It’s also the second highest mountain in the Andes – just 64 meters shorter than Aconcagua.
+Ojos del Salado, standing at an impressive 6898 meters, is the highest active volcano in the world, nestled along the Chilean-Argentine border near the Atacama Desert.
+It is also the second-highest peak in the Andes, just 64 meters shy of the towering Aconcagua.

 Price includes